drduh/macOS-Security-and-Privacy-Guide/README.md

 When creating the primary user account, set a [strong password](https://www.eff.org/dice) without a hint.

-If you enter your real name at the account setup process, be aware that your computer's name and local hostname will comprise that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.
+If you enter a real name during account setup, be aware that it may be used in the computer name and local hostname (for example, *John Appleseed’s MacBook*), which can appear on networks.

 Both should be verified and updated as needed in **System Settings > About** or with the following commands after installation: